 Until pretty recently, vertical video was actually frowned upon!
 Landscape video players were the norm, from television screens to YouTube.
 So vertical footage would display awkwardly and only take up a small space in the center of the player.
 But with the rise of Instagram Stories, and mobile-first video consumption, vertical video is becoming more and more popular.

-We asked our Senior Marketing Manager, Sally Sargood, to share a few tips for creating videos for the vertical Stories or IGTV format.
+We asked our Chief Video Officer, Sally Sargood, to share a few tips for creating videos for the vertical Stories or IGTV format.
 Sally’s team creates all of Animoto’s social videos, including videos for Instagram Stories and IGTV.

 If you’re planning to share content in multiple formats—landscape for YouTube, square for Facebook, and vertical for IG Stories—it can be tempting to just shoot once in landscape and crop.
 However, the best results will come from turning your camera upright and shooting vertical footage for the vertical format.
 This’ll give you more control over what appears on screen and allow you to fill up the entire frame, for a better viewing experience.